bibleexchange/romans__textbook/textbook/en/1601_chapter-16.md

 ## Phebe's commendation (v.
 1–2)

-[NOTE: Several of the quotes in the section are taken from "Alexander MacLaren's Expositions of Holy Scripture".
+[Note: Several of the quotes in the section are taken from "Alexander MacLaren's Expositions of Holy Scripture".
 Alexander MacClaren (February 11, 1826 - May 5, 1910) was a Scotsman and minister of the Gospel for almost 65 years who labored tirelessly in preaching and writing concerning the Scripture.
 MacClaren's Expositions of Holy Scripture is a collection of over 1,500 expository sermons.]

 ### Paul recommends a sister (a sister not in the flesh but in the Lord)